All Episodes

 You can't close it again now.

-Racial consciousness has been opened and the English have learnt that to preserve our people, we've got to be, you know, unrepentantly ourselves.
+And the English have learnt that to preserve our people, we've got to be, you know, unrepentantly ourselves.

-And by flying our flag, that's at least a start and it reveals our enemies.
+And by flying our flag, that's at least a start.

 It's very true, yes.

-Because you've invited it in.
+You've invited it in.

 Yeah, right.

-We just divide down and take it.
+Because we just lie down and take it.

-Out of clear blue sky, for no reason.
+Out of clear blue sky for no reason.

 I mean, there's a phrase, if you mess with the bull, you get the horns, right?